DavidDuwaer/globol/README.md

 A fixed length of physical time.
 ### ZoneId & ZoneOffset
 These represent timezones.
 The difference between ZoneId and ZoneOffset is as follows: ZoneId represents something like `Europe/Amsterdam`, which can have a `ZoneOffset` of +1 in the winter and +2 in the summer.

+# Future work
+We'd like to make it optional to use the moment-timezone library.
+To make a separate library `globol-timezone` that has `globol` as an `npm` peer dependency, which, when included, runtime-enriches Globol with the `moment-timezone` time zone information.

 # Feedback